 Characteristics of a Queen: Beauty

-Another characteristic of a queen which we pick up from the book of Esther is the importance of beauty.
+Another characteristic of a queen that we pick up from the book of Esther is the importance of beauty.
 And there are two different kinds of beauty played out in the book: physical and inner beauty.
 Women were chosen as a potential mate for the king based on their physical beauty.
 The men sent to acquire the virgins would be choosing women who met the king’s standard of beauty.

 After the women were taken to the king’s harem, they were given twelve months of beauty treatment.
 The oil of myrrh was chosen specifically for its purifying properties and fragrance.
 A woman who went in to see King Xerxes only did so after she had received the very best Persia had to offer in beauty care.
 Yet it was Esther’s inner beauty that won his favor.